tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 To use Azure AD credentials to secure a SAS for a container or blob, create a user delegation SAS.
 For more information, see [Create a user delegation SAS](create-a-user-delegation-sas.md).

-## Specifying the Signed Version Field
+## Specifying the signed version field

 The `signedversion` field contains the service version of the shared access signature.
 This value specifies the version of Shared Key authorization used by this shared access signature (in the `signature` field), and also specifies the service version for requests made with this shared access signature.
 See [Versioning for the Azure Storage Services](Versioning-for-the-Azure-Storage-Services.md) and [Previous Azure Storage service versions](Azure-Storage-Services-Versions-2015-07-08-and-Earlier.md) for information on which version is used when to execute requests via a shared access signature.
 See [Delegate access with a shared access signature](delegate-access-with-a-shared-access-signature.md) for details about how this parameter affects the authorization of requests made with a shared access signature.